Zaide Silvia Gutiérrez

 She has appeared in two films by director Alex Cox, El Patrullero in 1991 and Death and the Compass in 1996.
 She also received a nomination for the Ariel Award for Best Supporting Actress for Por Si No Te Vuelvo a Ver in 1998.

-In addition, she has appeared in many widely popular Latin American telenovelas, television productions, and both acts in and directs theatre.
+In addition, she has appeared in many telenovelas, and she both acts in and directs theatre.

 Gutiérrez appeared in Gregory Nava's Bordertown in 2007.